adamant/adamant.language.reference/src/grammars.md

 ## Grammars

 This reference presents the syntax of Adamant using two grammars.
-The *lexical grammar* ([Lexical Grammar](lexical-grammar.md)) defines how characters combine to define tokens.
-The *syntactic grammar*([Syntactic grammar](syntactic-grammar.md)) defines how the tokens resulting from the lexical grammar are combined to form Adamant programs.
+The *lexical grammar* defines how characters combine to define tokens.
+The *syntactic grammar* defines how the tokens resulting from the lexical grammar are combined to form Adamant programs.

 ### Grammar Notation